Professor who wrote about adults attracted to minors resigns

 The book argued that destigmatizing that attraction would allow more people to seek help and ultimately prevent child sexual abuse.

-Allyn Walker is an assistant professor of sociology and criminal justice at Old Dominion University.
-They say in a statement that their research was mischaracterized by some in the media and online and in part because of their transgender identity.
+In a statement, Walker said the research was mischaracterized by some in the media and online and in part because of their transgender identity.

 The preface to Walker's book says they were not downplaying sexual abuse against children or trying to normalize it.